tandalesc/round_touch/README.md

 ### Interface Components

+Main design motive was to create a declarative UI that can easily be changed or made dynamic.
 More functionality is planned in the future.

 ```text
 Component //uses gfx to render on screen